 Sometimes, however, patients are unnerved by the idea of being even partially awake during surgery.
 These patients may prefer to have general anesthesia.
 The decision concerning which anesthesia to use during surgery will be partially yours and partially Dr. Sieber’s.

 Arm Liposuction Incisions

 Only small incisions are necessary for arm liposuction.
-In each arm, patients generally require just one to two incisions — sometimes, three.
+In each arm, patients generally require just one to two tiny incisions — sometimes, three.
 Most arm liposuction incisions are just one-eighth of an inch to one-fourth of an inch long.

 After the initial anesthesia has been administered, Dr. Sieber will make the incisions.
 Where the incisions are placed will depend on multiple factors — one of which is what the gradient or direction of fat is for the patients.
 This is different in everyone.
 For example, some people have more fat at the base of their upper arm, near the elbow.
-Others tend to carry the bulk of their fat up toward the shoulder.
+Others tend to carry the bulk of their arm fat up toward the shoulder.

 Because arm liposuction is nearly always an outpatient procedure, you should be able to return home on the same day as your surgery.
-At the surgical facility, you will be released wearing the same compression garments you were outfitted with at the end of your procedure.
+At the surgical facility, you will be released wearing the same full compression garment or garments you were outfitted with at the end of your procedure.
 These garments must be worn for at least four to six weeks — only taking them off to shower.

-The healing process after arm liposuction usually takes around two weeks.
+Liposuction recovery usually takes around two weeks.
 At this point, much of the swelling will be gone.
 Overall, healing from arm liposuction is not as challenging as some other procedures like tummy tucks and breast augmentation.
 You will be able to do most things, but there are some caveats, and you will experience some swelling and soreness, especially right after surgery.

 Essentially, during your recovery, Dr. Sieber will want you to: